anmolkhurana/Login-Registration_Form/README.md

 In orde to understand servlet, one must practice it.
 This project helped me to understand how actually a servlet works in java eclipse oxygen with apache tomcat server v8.5 with a table names industry.
 I have configured web.xml file that will help you to understand how servlet mapping takes place in java.

+NOTE: DO NOT FORGET TO PUT MYSQL_CONNECTOR.JAR FILE IN LIB FOLDER